Welcome back! It is Week 9 of The Deep Clean Challenge. This week, we will take a deep dive into your digital life to see what needs cleaning up.

 Photos, screenshots, and old memes:

 Those that you don’t, figure out how to cancel.
 Some will unfortunately require a phone call.
-Remember those companies and never subscribe to them again.
+Remember those companies and never use them again.
 There’s a gym in my area that required a certified letter to cancel, I will never use them in the future.

-Look through your email for receipts for annual plans and don’t let their renewals catch you buy surprise.
+Look through your email for receipts for annual plans and don’t let their renewals catch you by surprise.

 And with the mention of email. . .